 Injectable local anesthetic agents

-A long-acting local anesthetic (i.e., bupivacaine) is not recommended for the child or the physically or mentally disabled patient due to its prolonged effect, which increases the risk of soft tissue injury.12 Claims have been made that articaine can diffuse through hard and soft tissue from a buccal infiltration to provide lingual or palatal soft tissue anesthesia.12 Studies using articaine, lidocaine, and prilocaine, however, have not substantiated these claims.12
+While the prolonged effect of a longacting local anesthetic (i.e., bupivacaine) can be beneficial for post-operative pain in adults, the concomitant increased risk of self-inflicted injury infers that it is contraindicated for the child or the physically or intellectually disabled patient.15 Claims have been made that articaine can diffuse through hard and soft tissue from a buccal infiltration to provide lingual or palatal soft tissue anesthesia.15 Systematic reviews comparing articaine versus lidocaine have

 Documentation of local anesthesia